internaloha/internaloha.github.io/docs/developers/tips.md

 ]);
 ```

-The idea is that you have to combine the page.waitForNavigation() with the page.click() (or whatever) in a Promise.all() so that you don't proceed to the next command until both have completed.
-Doing them serially won't work.
+This code ensures that both the click() and the waitForNavigation() complete before the script proceeds to the next command.

 For more details, see [https://pptr.dev/#?product=Puppeteer&version=v10.4.0&show=api-pagewaitfornavigationoptions](https://pptr.dev/#?product=Puppeteer&version=v10.4.0&show=api-pagewaitfornavigationoptions).

-Note: if you use `page.goto()`, you don't need to add `page.waitForNavigation()`.
+Just to be clear: if you use `super.goto()`, you don't need to add `page.waitForNavigation()`.
 See [https://stackoverflow.com/a/57881877/2038293](https://stackoverflow.com/a/57881877/2038293) for details.

 ## Prefer await super.selectorExists()